Skip to content

 sh

-kubectl logs -n netapp-connector -l component=neodb -f
+kubectl logs -n netapp-neo -l component=neo-postgres -f

-Test Backend Connectivity from UI Pod
+Test API Connectivity from UI Pod

 sh

-kubectl exec -n netapp-connector -it deployment/netapp-connector-ui -- curl http://netapp-connector-main:8080/health
+kubectl exec -n netapp-neo -it deployment/neo-ui -- curl http://neo-api:8000/health

 Verify Database Connection